saicumbulam/System-Design/ddis/Reliability Scalability and Maintainability.md

 **Approaches for Coping with Load**
 An architecture that is appropriate for one level of load is unlikely to cope with 10 times that load.
 Different terms that come up for dealing with this include:
-- vertical scaling: moving to a more powerful machine, scaling out
+- vertical scaling
-- horizontal scaling: distributing the load across multiple smaller machines.
+- horizontal scaling
-- Distributing load across multiple machines is also known as shared-nothing architecture.
-There's less of a dichotomy between both approaches, and more of a pragmatic mixture of both approaches.
+- shared-nothing architecture.

 ## Maintainability
 Design software in a way that it will minimize pain during maintenance, thereby avoiding the creation of legacy software by ourselves.
 Three design principles for software systems are: